 Solar power technology has been used to generate electricity in space program applications for several decades and in commercial applications over the last 30 years.
 Increasingly, government incentive programs are accelerating the adoption of solar power.
-Since 1985, the market for solar power, as defined by worldwide shipments of solar power systems, has grown at a compound annual growth rate of over 20%, according to Navigant, a consulting firm.
-The global solar power market, as defined by solar power system installations, had an estimated \$10 billion in revenue in 2005 and is expected to grow to \$19 billion by 2010, according to SolarBuzz, a research and consulting firm.
+Since 2001, the market for solar power, as defined by worldwide shipments of solar power systems, has grown at a compound annual growth rate of 41%, according to Navigant, a consulting firm.
+The global solar power market, as defined by solar power system installations, generated an estimated \$11 billion in revenue in 2006, the most recently available information, and is expected to grow to between \$18.7 billion and \$31.4 billion by 2011, according to SolarBuzz, a research and consulting firm.